Visitors Medical Insurance

 Ministers

 A recognized religious denomination must have authorized the candidate to conduct religious worship and to perform other duties usually performed by authorized members of the clergy of that religion.
-Licenses, ordination certificates, formal letter of conferral etc. can serve as the evidence of such qualifications.
-Officers of the Salvation Army, deacons and practitioners of Christian Science may as well be considered ministers.
+Licenses, ordination certificates, formal letter of conferral, etc. can serve as the evidence of such qualifications.
+Officers of the Salvation Army, deacons, and practitioners of Christian Science may also be considered ministers.

 Other Religious Workers are the persons that are working in a religious vocation or occupation.